Designing spin and orbital sources of Berry curvature at oxide interfaces: Author contributions

 \section{Author contributions}

 A.D.C. proposed and supervised the experiments.
-C.O. supervised the theoretical analysis.
-E.L. grew the crystalline LAO thin films by PLD.
+C.O. proposed the theory models and supervised their analysis.
+E.L. grew the crystalline LaAlO$_3$ thin films by PLD and performed the structural characterizations.
 E.L. and Y.G.S. lithographically patterned the samples, performed the magnetotransport experiments, and analysed the experimental data, with help from T.C.v.T. and U.F.
-C.O. proposed the theory model.
-R.B. performed the transport theory analysis with help from M.C. and C.O.
+R.B. and M.T.M. performed the Berry curvature and semiclassical transport calculations with help from M.C., C.N. and C.O.
 C.O., E.L., R.B. and A.D.C. wrote the manuscript, with input from all authors.